Ryan-Fixes-Stuff/MaintenanceTracker/README.md

 # MaintenanceTracker
-.NET 8 Blazor web application used to maintain internal database with a list of up to 10 vehicles
+.NET 8 Blazor web application used to maintain list of up to 10 Vehicles and their associated Maintenance Tasks

 ## Prominent Technologies Used